Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Local Lagrange Functions

-where $K$ is a positive parameter, which must be sufficiently large, with a minimum size depending on constants appearing in the stationary exponential decay (Definition \ref{extra}) and the conditions we place on the manifold (Assumption \ref{manifold}), but which can be tuned to allow $b_{\xi}$ to be better localized (i.e., to have faster decay away from $\xi$).
+We define the \emph{local Lagrange function} $b_\xi$ at $\xi$ to be the Lagrange function for $\Upsilon(\xi)$.
+We will call $\Upsilon(\xi)$ the {\em footprint} of $b_\xi$.
+Of course, $b_\xi\in S(\Upsilon(\xi))$.
+The choice of the parameter $K$ depends on the constants appearing in the stationary exponential decay (\ref{energy}), the conditions we place on the manifold $\bbM$ and the rate at which we wish $b_{\xi}$ to have decay away from $\xi$.